 Advice from Juan Pesqueira – Let me add a little more.

 - Don’t judge a book by its cover, maybe the best agent is not the one driving the luxury car or carries the most listings.
-Maybe he shows up in a Chevy Malibu or Honda civic.
-Some agents had to start at the bottom, not all of us/them are born into the business or had the money to market to the higher end buyers/sellers.
+Some agents had to start at the bottom, not all of us are born into the business or had the money to market to the higher end buyers/sellers.
 Take it as a privilege or compliment to be their 1st luxury home client.
 You never know, they could be the next Walt Danley, Robert Joffe, Joan Levinson, etc.

-- Ask yourself this when this when you interview your next agent, “how the hell did this guy get to be interviewed by me to list my home, how is he sitting in front of me?
+- Ask yourself this when this when you interview your next agent, “how the hell did this guy or gal get to be interviewed by me to list my home, how is he sitting in front of me?
 If this agent is new (not a friend or family) or some outsider that might not sell many high-end real estates, then he must be doing something right just to be interviewed by you.
 He somehow got your attention, give him/her a shot.
 Whats the worst that can happen?
 The property sells…

 - Trying to “Hard Sell” During Showing: